faustedition/faust-macrogen/README.md

 These scripts analyze the macrogenetic data from the data/xml/macrogenesis folder.
 They create the macrogenesis lab area of the edition, i.e. everything below macrogenesis/, and an order of witnesses used in the bargraph and in the variant apparatus.

+We only support running this on Linux.

+### What’s in the box

+- the macrogenesis python package contains all code to work with the data.
+Its main nentry point is the Macrogenesis class, which can either build an analysis structore from the XML data or load a graph structure from a previous run.
+- the `macrogen` command line script is the main script to run the analysis or the reporting or both.
+- the interactive subgraph viewer (graphviewer) is a FastAPI based service that can be used to interactively display parts of the graph.

-### Installation and Usage
+### Installation and Usage – Basic Steps

-Python ≥ 3.7 and GraphViz ≤ 2.38 or ≥ 2.41 need to be installed separately.
+Python ≥ 3.9 and GraphViz ≤ 2.38 or ≥ 2.41 need to be installed separately.

 ```bash
 git submodules update --init --remote